The World’s Fudgiest Homemade Brownies

 As for the chocolate, I nixed most of the cocoa and went with melted chocolate.
 Again, it makes for a much fudgier brownie.
 Cocoa is going to make more of a cakey brownie.
 I did add a touch of cocoa to ramp up the chocolate factor a bit, but largely the melted chocolate is adding to both the flavor and texture in these brownies.
 I opted for semi sweet chocolate because that’s my preference and what I usually have handy.

-How to Make The Best Fudgy Brownies
+How to Make These Fudgy Homemade Brownies

 The butter and chocolate are melted together to start.
 I melted them in a metal pot set over boiling water (basically a double boiler).
 It melts together nice and quickly.
 Once it’s melted, set it aside to cool.